Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms

 \subsection{Coarea, disintegration, and pushforward measures}

 In this subsection we fix the notation for the weighted pushforward measures associated with \(\theta\).
-In addition to the positive measure $\nu_\theta$, we will need to consider measures weighted by test functions that may be signed or complex-valued.
+In addition to the positive measure $\nu_\theta$, we shall need to consider measures weighted by possibly signed or complex test functions.

 for every nonnegative measurable function $g$.

 Applying \eqref{eq:coarea} to

 one obtains the operational form